thephpleague/csv/bom.md

 ## Software dependency

 Depending on your operating system and on the software you are using to read you CSV you may need to adapt the encoding character and add its corresponding BOM character to enable the use your CSV in the software.

-Do keep in mind that out of the box `League\Csv` assume that your are using a `UTF-8` CSV.
+<p class="message-warning">Do keep in mind that out of the box <code>League\Csv</code> assume that your are using a `UTF-8` CSV.</p>

-### MS Excel
+### MS Excel on Windows

-On Windows, MS Excel, expect an UTF-8 encoded CSV with its corresponding `BOM` character.
-So to fullfill this requirement, you simply need to add the `UTF-8` `BOM` character as explained below:
+On Windows, MS Excel, expects an UTF-8 encoded CSV with its corresponding `BOM` character.
+So to fullfill this requirement, you simply need to add the `UTF-8` `BOM` character if needed as explained below:

 ~~~php
 use League\Csv\Reader;